Volkswagen Golf GTI years to avoid — most common problems

 While Volkswagen added a factory-set larger intercooler, the proper flow of engine coolant is yet another crucial aspect.
 However, the problem with this is that there have been coolant leaks reported by numerous drivers and that’s one thing that could potentially ruin the engine internally.

-Which Volkswagen Golf GTI years to avoid?
+Worst Volkswagen Golf GTI years to avoid

 Now that you are more familiar with the problems that Golf GTI had through the production years, it’s time we dealt with the worst production years.
-Since the early generations of the GTI had naturally-aspirated engines up until the fourth generation, we’ll start with the fifth gen which had more reliability issues.
+Since the early generations of the GTI had naturally-aspirated engines up until the fourth generation, we’ll start with the fifth-gen which had more reliability issues.

 The first three generations are still held as pretty reliable, and most of the problems of the fourth generation were paint and rust issues, so let’s see what it looks like by model years: